ieee-vgtc/ieeevis.org/governance/bids.md

 ### 13. Liaison + GPF Chairs: Additions

-GPF Chairs and IEEE Liaison will revisit the contract annually to consider addenda based on lessons learned from the latest VIS, including whether to keep any ROFR (right of first refusal) space that reserved in case of attendance growth.
+GPF Chairs and IEEE Liaison will revisit the contract annually to consider addenda based on lessons learned from the latest VIS, including whether to retain any ROFR (right of first refusal) space that had been reserved in case of attendance growth.

 **Deadline: March Y&nbsp;-1**
 _(19 months before conference; No later than Q1 of the following conference year)_